Law enforcement in the United States: Federal

-At the federal level, there exists both federal police, which possess full federal authority as given to them under United States Code (U.S.C.), and federal law enforcement agencies, who are authorized to enforce various laws at the federal level.
+At the federal level, there exists both federal law enforcement agencies, which possess full federal authority as given to them under United States Code (U.S.C.), and federal law enforcement agencies, who are authorized to enforce various laws at the federal level.
 Both police and law enforcement agencies operate at the highest level and are endowed with police roles; each may maintain a small component of the other (for example, the FBI Police).
 The agencies have jurisdiction in all states, U.S. territories, and U.S. possessions for enforcement of federal law.
 Most federal agencies are limited by the U.S. Code to investigating only matters that are explicitly within the power of the federal government.
-However, federal investigative powers have become very broad in practice, especially since the passage of the USA PATRIOT Act.
-There are also federal law enforcement agencies, such as the US Park Rangers, that are granted state arrest authority off primary federal jurisdiction.
+However, federal investigative powers have become very broad in practice, especially since the passage of the Patriot Act.
+There are also federal law enforcement agencies, such as the National Park Service Law Enforcement Rangers, that are granted state arrest authority off primary federal jurisdiction.

 The Department of Justice (DOJ) is responsible for most law enforcement duties at the federal level.
-It includes the Federal Bureau of Investigation (FBI), the Drug Enforcement Administration (DEA), the Bureau of Alcohol, Tobacco, Firearms, and Explosives (ATF), the United States Marshals Service, the Federal Bureau of Prisons (BOP), and others.
+It includes the Federal Bureau of Investigation (FBI), the Drug Enforcement Administration (DEA), the Bureau of Alcohol, Tobacco, Firearms, and Explosives (ATF), the United States Marshals Service, and the Federal Bureau of Prisons (BOP).

 The Department of Homeland Security (DHS) is another branch with numerous federal law enforcement agencies reporting to it.
-U.S. Border Patrol (USBP), U.S. Immigration and Customs Enforcement (ICE), United States Secret Service (USSS), United States Coast Guard (USCG), and the Transportation Security Administration (TSA) are some of the agencies that report to DHS.
-The United States Coast Guard is assigned to the United States Department of Defense in the event of war.
+The United States Border Patrol (USBP), U.S. Immigration and Customs Enforcement (ICE), United States Secret Service (USSS), United States Coast Guard (USCG), and the Transportation Security Administration (TSA) are some of the agencies that report to the DHS.
+The Army National Guard (ARNG) in particular is also a Military Police Corps (USAMPC) of the United States Armed Forces and is assigned to the United States Department of Defense in the event of war.

 At a crime or disaster scene affecting large numbers of people, multiple jurisdictions, or broad geographic areas, many police agencies may be involved by mutual aid agreements.
 For example, the United States Federal Protective Service responded to the Hurricane Katrina natural disaster.
 The command in such situations remains a complex and flexible issue.

-In accordance with the federal structure of the United States government, the national (federal) government is not authorized to execute general police powers by the Constitution of the United States of America.
+In accordance with the federal structure of the United States government, the national (federal) government is not authorized to execute general police powers by the Constitution of the United States.
 The power to have a police force is given to each of the United States' 50 federated states.
-The US Constitution gives the federal government the power to deal with foreign affairs and interstate affairs (affairs between the states).
+The Constitution gives the federal government the power to deal with foreign affairs and interstate affairs (affairs between the states).
 For police, this means that if a non-federal crime is committed in a U.S. state and the fugitive does not flee the state, the federal government has no jurisdiction.
 However, once the fugitive crosses a state line, he violates the federal law of interstate flight and is subject to federal jurisdiction, at which time federal law enforcement agencies may become involved.